 Welcome to Turning Your Cruising Dreams Into Reality podcasts.

-Click here to listen via your favourite podcast provider or scroll down (or jump) to the category you prefer:
+Click here to listen via your favourite podcast provider, or scroll down and click on an episode.

 Suddenly I had an affinity with middle-aged women, after all I was one!
 The emotional effects of self-inflicted pressure, learning something new, coping with a female body at a certain age.
 I had experienced being launched into the boating world in my twenties and now I was stepping up to a new challenge in my forties.
 (You can read this story here: with pics)